 No matter who you are or what you’ve been through, you won’t be alone in experiencing stress.
 Stress impacts everyone differently, but there’s no denying that it can be hugely debilitating.

-Students around the UK will be facing exams this spring which, for many, may look different to normal because of the pandemic.
 If you’re worried about exams, there are some things you can do to help you feel calm during this time.

 How does stress impact people differently?